 - Day 16 La Serena, Chile

-We head towards the Caribbean coast and take a boat ride along the canals of Tortuguero National Park, before we embark MS Roald Amundsen in Puerto Limón, one of the oldest cities on the continent.
+We head towards the Caribbean coast and tour along the canals of Tortuguero National Park, before we embark on MS Fram in Puerto Limón, one of the oldest cities on the continent.
 The port was established in 1502 when Christopher Columbus landed here during his exploration of the New World.

-We set course for Bocas del Toro, an archipelago of islands, cays, and thousands of islets.
+We begin our journey along the Caribbean coast of Panama, heading for Bocas del Toro, an archipelago of islands, cays, and thousands of islets.

-Bocas is brimming with clapboard houses, a laidback atmosphere and sandy beaches.
-Called the “Galápagos of the Caribbean,” Bocas del Toro is also one of the most biologically diverse places on earth.
+Bocas is brimming with sandy beaches and called the “Galápagos of the Caribbean” because it is one of the most biologically diverse places on the planet.

 We enter the Panama Canal near the city of Colón.
-Experience the thrill of canal transit and the intricacy of the locks system firsthand, as our expedition ship is lifted more than 85 ft above sea level, from one body of water to the next.
-We enter the Pacific Ocean near the town of Balboa.
+Experience the thrill of canal transit and intricacy of the locks system as MS Fram is lifted more than 80 ft above sea level, from one body of water to the next.
+We enter the Pacific Ocean near Balboa.